SachinthaSampath/npm-packages/README.md

 ###  ``` npm link ``` to link package

 - Use `npm link` inside the package folder to create a link for the package in  npm and when trying to install it from another location, it's going to install from this location.
-- Use `npm link {package-name}` in the test folder to link the package and use it.
+- Use `npm link {package-name}` in another local repository to link the package and use it.

 ### ``` npm publish ``` to publish the package
 - Should have an npm account and use `npm login` to login via command line.